 To this end, research is prioritized over any specific set of required courses, which we leave flexible to suit your individual interests.
 We expect that all students will become involved in an HCI research project from the beginning.
 For this we rely on an apprenticeship-based approach.
 You will be teamed early with an advisor who is matched to your interests, and who will guide you in your work.

 Communication Skill Requirement

-Students are required to make a written and oral presentation of their research work at the end of their first and second years of study.
+Students are required to make an oral presentation of their research work at the end of their first and second years of study.
 This encourages students to get started with research early and affords the opportunity to get research feedback early.
-Written presentations are in the form of a paper suitable for publication at one of the top HCI conferences or journals (for example at the annual SIGCHI conference).
 Oral presentations are to the whole HCII community.
-A requirement for the PhD is a “certification of communication skill,” which is awarded based on review and approval of presentations by the HCII faculty.
+A requirement for the Ph.D. is a “certification of communication skill,” which is awarded based on review and approval of presentations by the HCII faculty.

 Course requirements are structured to be completed within the first two and a half years of study.
 However, students are free to schedule their course work in a variety of ways to accommodate their educational needs.
 In some cases prerequisite course work may be needed or requirements may be waived.

 All programs of study are created individually, but must be approved in advance by both the student’s advisor and the faculty.
 All programs of study must include the following: